 Campus Field Trips / Tours

-If you end up with tickets you know you will not use, please give them to a standby line staff member.
+If you end up with tickets you know you will not use, please give them to a staff member at the registration desk or at the standby line.

 Applied Physics Lab (All Sessions) – The North Polar ice cap has thinned by 30% in the last 20 years.
 Internal bleeding can be stopped, tumors can be “cooked,” and kidney stones can be pulverized—all with ultrasound.
 An underwater glider literally glides untethered through the ocean without a propeller and can remain underway for up to six months collecting oceanographic data, traveling from the west coast of the United States mainland to Hawaii.
 A new project is underway placing fiber optic cables and oceanographic and geophysical instruments on the small tectonic plate off the coast of Washington and Oregon called the Juan de Fuca plate enabling anyone to look in on the ocean and seafloor off our coast.
 The science, engineering, and mathematics behind these discoveries and devices will be presented and/or demonstrated.
 The actual topics covered will depend on the availability of personnel and equipment.